Biglel/HGVMP-Bot-Dispatch/.github/TESTING.md

 npm test
 ```

-This will verify the consistency of the coding style and if Bastion boots
-successfully.

 ## Step 2: Manual Tests

 After you've done the automated tests, and fixed any issues found, you need to